charlax/professional-programming/training/front-end/README.md

 ## Goal of this training

 This training was developed for back-end and infra developers.
+It is meant to be used as a support for an oral presentation.

 I am not an expert in front-end development.
 This should only be considered an introduction.